-Over the weekend I got up at 6am, stripped off my clothes/shoes for airport security, boarded an airplane and climbed into a cab with a maniac driver, all in an effort to attend the Financial Blogger Conference in Chicago.
+On September 30, 2011 I got up at 6am, stripped off my clothes/shoes for airport security, boarded an airplane and climbed into a cab with a maniac driver, all in an effort to attend the Financial Blogger Conference in Chicago.
+(Mind you this was the first time I ever traveled alone, halfway across the country, and had never been in a cab before.
+FREAK-AY!)

 Was traveling, losing sleep and getting motion sickness worth it?
 Oh, yes!
 Without a doubt attending the conference was one of the best experiences I’ve ever had.